 - Assigning checklist items to a particular group allows for multiple checklist items to be combined into a group and added to an applicant's checklist at the same time.
 This eliminates the need to construct numerous checklist rules instructing Slate when to add each individual checklist item.

-- 'Groups' also correspond to populations of applicants.
-That is, if a checklist group is assigned via a rule, and that rule focuses on a specific population of applicants, when an applicant qualifies for the checklist group rule, all items in that checklist group will be added to their checklist.
-Conversely, should an applicant fall out of that particular population in the future (i.e. he/she no longer meets the filter criteria for the checklist group rule), all items associated with a specific checklist group will be removed from his/her checklist.
+- "Groups" also correspond to populations of applicants.
+That is, if a checklist group is assigned with a rule, and that rule focuses on a specific population of applicants, when an applicant qualifies for the checklist group rule, all items in that checklist group will be added to their checklist.
+Conversely, should an applicant fall out of that particular population in the future (that is, the applicant no longer meets the filter criteria for the checklist group rule), all items associated with a specific checklist group will be removed from their checklist.

-Any applicant in the "Freshmen" application round would qualify for this example rule and all checklist items in the "Freshmen" group would be added to his/her checklist.
+For example, if a Slate partner assigned multiple checklist items to a "Freshmen" checklist group, and a "Freshmen checklist group" rule is evaluated on the filter "Round IN Freshmen," any applicant in the "Freshmen" application round would qualify for this example rule and all checklist items in the "Freshmen" group would be added to their checklist.

-Furthermore, if an applicant were to then change his/her round from "Freshmen" to "Transfer" they would then no longer meet the filter criteria for the "Freshmen checklist group" rule, and the "Freshmen" group checklist items would be removed from their checklist.
+Furthermore, if an applicant were to then change their round from "Freshmen" to "Transfer," they would no longer meet the filter criteria for the "Freshmen checklist group" rule, and the "Freshmen" group checklist items would be removed from their checklist.

-This is extremely useful as every time an application is updated checklist groups re-evaluate and update accordingly.
+This is extremely useful, because every time an application is updated, checklist groups re-evaluate and update accordingly.

-A best practice is to always try to assign each checklist item to a group and to use checklist group rules to add/remove items from an applicant's checklist, even if that checklist group is only a singular item.
+Always try to assign each checklist item to a group and to use checklist group rules to add or remove items from an applicant's checklist, even if that checklist group is only a singular item.

-Once checklist items have been created, and checklist groups have been assigned, only one rule needs to be written per checklist group.
-These rules will assign all checklist items within a particular group to applicants who meet the criteria for that rule.
+Once checklist items are created, and checklist groups are assigned, only one rule needs to be written per checklist group.
+These rules assign all checklist items in a particular group to applicants who meet the criteria for that rule.

 To construct checklist rules:

-For checklist rules, there are a few key settings to keep in mind:
+For checklist rules, keep these key settings in mind:

-Through this rule (once the rule was set to 'Active' status), every time an applicant was designated as a 'Foreign National' for their citizenship status, they would have the "International" checklist group added to their checklist.
+Through this rule (once the rule was set to Active status), every time an applicant was designated as a "Foreign National" for their citizenship status, "International" checklist group would be added to their checklist.

-If rules are created in a production environment, leave these set to 'Preview.'
-Then, refresh the test environment to copy over any newly-created rules.
-Once new rules have been copied over to test, set them to 'Active' there and begin testing.
-Once rules have been thoroughly tested in the test environment, replicate any changes to these rules in production and switch their status to "active."
+If creating rules in a production environment, they should be set to Preview.
+Then refresh the test environment to copy over any newly-created rules.
+Once new rules are copied over to test, set them to Active there and begin testing.
+Once rules are thoroughly tested in the test environment, replicate any changes to these rules in production and switch their status to Active.

-Additionally, it may be beneficial to run a retroactive refresh (using Query Builder) on appropriate records to ensure that the proper checklist items are assigned and displaying to applicants.
+Additionally, it may be beneficial to run a retroactive refresh (using Query Builder) on appropriate records to ensure that the proper checklist items are assigned and appearing for applicants.